 Opening hours:

-Splash N’ Surf is a water playground with a view, overlooking the Singapore skyline from the third floor of Kallang Wave Mall.
-Equipped with a lazy river and water playgrounds for young children, this is the perfect family weekend destination.
+Splash-N-Surf is a water playground with a view overlooking the Singapore skyline from the third floor of Kallang Wave Mall.
+Equipped with a lazy river and water playgrounds for young children, this aqua park is the perfect family weekend destination.

-Young children (aged 3-12) can enjoy a dip in a shallow pool (0.6 metres) or splash around in the water playground which has buckets, swings, slides and water fountains.
+Young children (aged 3-12) can enjoy a dip in a shallow pool (0.6m) or splash around in the water playground, which has buckets, swings, slides and water fountains.

 Access to the playgrounds is free, but parents who want to unwind with their children after a hot day in the sun can pay S$2 per pax for access to the lazy river.

-For older children who want something more adventurous and thrilling, the one thing that Splash N’ Surfs offers that other water parks don’t is its 12m long Stingray surfing simulator.
+For older children who want something more adventurous and thrilling, the one thing that Splash-N-Surf offers that other water parks do not is its 12m-long Stingray surfing simulator.
 Catch the waves in a safe environment, right on the rooftop of Kallang Wave Mall.

+The list of outdoor activities to partake in at Splash-N-Surf do not just end there.
 You can also book a session with experienced instructors to experience bodyboarding or skimboarding.
 The session lasts for an hour and costs S$35.
-But the experience is only available for those taller than 1.2 metres.
+But the experience is only available for those taller than 1.2m.

 Address: